lsdch/gtfisher/README.md

 # optional
 install.packages("progressr")
 ```
-Computation of scores is fast, but can take a few minutes on large datasets.
+Computation of scores is fast, but can take a few minutes on large datasets, and takes longer when the simulated sample size is chosen large (see `n` parameter in `gtf_predict()`).
-This packages implements progress signaling using #[progressr](https://github.com/HenrikBengtsson/progressr),
+This packages implements progress signaling using [progressr](https://github.com/HenrikBengtsson/progressr),
 which gives freedom to the user on how progress should be reported.